youssef-attai-fcai-cu/os-assignment-1/README.md

-In the producer-consumer problem, there is a shared resource that a `Producer` that keeps populating it with data items, and a `Consumer` that keeps reading data items and possibly processing them in some way.
+In the producer-consumer problem, there is a shared resource that a `Producer` keeps populating it with data items, and a `Consumer` that keeps reading data items and possibly processing them in some way.